-Breaking News: The SNP win the Inverness and Nairn seat as Fergus Ewing secures a majority of more than 9000 votes
+Breaking: Fergus Ewing holds the Inverness and Nairn seat for the SNP with a majority of more than 9000 votes

 The Inverness and Nairn constituency has been declared for Fergus Ewing, who has held the seat since 1999, in what is another big Highland win for the SNP.